rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers/wrapping.md

 ## Nesting Wrappers

 Wrappers can be nested deeply.
+This allows to compact the sequence of transformation steps by doing several wrappings at once.

 You can define a corresponding model for any level of nesting:

 ```ruby
 class UserMapper < ROM::Mapper